-(1)(a) "Anything of value" or "thing of value" means:

-(i) a pecuniary item, including money, a bank bill, or a bank note;

-(ii) a promissory note, bill of exchange, an order, a draft, warrant, check or bond given for the payment of money;

-(iii) a contract, agreement, promise, or other obligation for an advance, a conveyance, forgiveness of indebtedness, deposit, distribution, loan, payment, gift, pledge, or transfer of money;

-(iv) a stock, bond, note, or other investment interest in an entity;

-(v) a receipt given for the payment of money or other property;

-vi) a chose-in-action;

-(vii) a gift, tangible good, chattel, or an interest in a gift, tangible good, or chattel;

-(viii)a loan or forgiveness of indebtedness;

-(ix) a work of art, an antique, or a collectible;

-(x) an automobile or other means of personal transportation;

-(xi) real property or an interest in real property, including title to realty, a fee simple or partial interest in realty including present, future, contingent, or vested interests in realty, a leasehold interest, or other beneficial interest in realty;

-(xii) an honorarium or compensation for services;

-(xiii) a promise or offer of employment;

-(xiv) any other item that is of pecuniary or compensatory worth to a person.

-(b) "Anything of value" or "thing of value" does not mean:

-(i) printed informational or promotional material, not to exceed ten dollars in monetary value;

-(ii) items of nominal value, not to exceed ten dollars, containing or displaying promotional material;

-(iii) a personalized plaque or trophy with a value that does not exceed one hundred fifty dollars;

-(iv) educational material of a nominal value directly related to the public official's, public member's, or public employee's official responsibilities;

-(v) an honorary degree bestowed upon a public official, public member, or public employee by a public or private university or college;

-(vi) promotional or marketing items offered to the general public on the same terms and conditions without regard to status as a public official or public employee; or

-(vii)a campaign contribution properly received and reported under the provisions of this chapter.

-Section 8-13-710(A) provides:
+- (1)(a) "Anything of value" or "thing of value" means: - (i) a pecuniary item, including money, a bank bill, or a bank note; - (ii) a promissory note, bill of exchange, an order, a draft, warrant, check or bond given for the payment of money; - (iii) a contract, agreement, promise, or other obligation for an advance, a conveyance, forgiveness of indebtedness, deposit, distribution, loan, payment, gift, pledge, or transfer of money; - (iv) a stock, bond, note, or other investment interest in an entity; - (v) a receipt given for the payment of money or other property; - (vi) a chose-in-action; - (vii) a gift, tangible good, chattel, or an interest in a gift, tangible good, or chattel; - (viii)a loan or forgiveness of indebtedness; - (ix) a work of art, an antique, or a collectible; - (x) an automobile or other means of personal transportation; - (xi) real property or an interest in real property, including title to realty, a fee simple or partial interest in realty including present, future, contingent, or vested interests in realty, a leasehold interest, or other beneficial interest in realty; - (xii) an honorarium or compensation for services; - (xiii) a promise or offer of employment; - (xiv) any other item that is of pecuniary or compensatory worth to a person. - (b) "Anything of value" or "thing of value" does not mean: - (i) printed informational or promotional material, not to exceed ten dollars in monetary value; - (ii) items of nominal value, not to exceed ten dollars, containing or displaying promotional material; - (iii) a personalized plaque or trophy with a value that does not exceed one hundred fifty dollars; - (iv) educational material of a nominal value directly related to the public official's, public member's, or public employee's official responsibilities; - (v) an honorary degree bestowed upon a public official, public member, or public employee by a public or private university or college; - (vi) promotional or marketing items offered to the general public on the same terms and conditions without regard to status as a public official or public employee; or - (vii) a campaign contribution properly received and reported under the provisions of this chapter.

+Thus, a public employee who accepts anything of value is subject to the restrictions of S.C.
+Code §8-13-705 (1976, as amended).
+Whether a particular matter is a violation depends on whether such thing of value is given to influence the employee's actions.
+The Commission is of the opinion that a request by a locating industry or a third party for some favorable action by the employee would be a violation of this section.

+SEC AO95-009 March 15, 1995 Page 3 of 4

+The Commission also calls attention to S.C.
+Code § 8-13-710(A) (1976, as amended) which provides: